S-Sahanii0/backend-assesment/README.md

 ## Improvements
 - ID ambiguity
 - secrets
-/ index.
+- add ci
+- indexes
-logger
+- logger
-prod vs dev
+- prod vs dev

 ## Assumptions
 1. The given url is the source of data and the schema that it's sending will be maintained.